-Taking on a renovation, extension or conversion provides a golden opportunity to breathe new life into a tired house
+Tackling a renovation, conversion or extension is the perfect way to breathe new life into a tired house

-Whether you've fallen in love with a fixer-upper or simply can't face the hassle of moving out of your own time-worn property, there are plenty of reasons to revamp an old home.
+Whether you've fallen for a promising fixer-upper, can't face the hassle of moving on from your long-time property, or simply want to add value to your residence, there are plenty of reasons to revamp an old home.

-Depending on your budget, there are a range of potential projects to choose from that will allow you to reconfigure and add space to a tired, dated house.
+Depending on your budget, there are a range of potential projects you can choose from to transform and reconfigure a tired, dated house.

-Remember, a considerate scheme will honour the original architecture of the house – particularly if it’s a heritage property.
-If your home is lucky enough to have any period features, it’s important to consider these as one of the property’s assets and work around them sensitively to avoid any damage.
+If your house is lucky enough to have any period features, it’s important to treat them as one of the property’s assets and work around them sensitively to avoid any damage.

 Removing internal walls

 Catriona Burns Architects reconfigured the ground floor layout of this North London home.
 Image: Adelina Iliev

 Re-jigging the floorplan to make better use of a property's space is one way to give an old house a new lease of life.
 Consider what doesn't work in your existing floorplan and how you’d like to use the space on a daily basis.
 For example, is a sociable open-plan kitchen-diner a priority or is a separate utility room at the top of your list?

 “When removing walls, the key considerations revolve around whether or not the wall has a structural role, if you’ll need approval from Building Control and if the partition contains any services such as water, gas or electric,” says Mick Hayley, from The Gentleman Architect.